 Lead author, Dr. Evelyne D. Trottier (Montréal, Que.) is a paediatric emergency physician at CHU Sainte-Justine in Montreal and a clinical assistant professor at Université de Montréal.
 Dr. Trottier’s primary interests are pain management in the emergency department and knowledge translation.
 She has published several studies, developed clinical guidelines for the paediatric emergency department and founded EAU: Équipe d’Analgésie à l’Urgence, a multidisciplinary pain management team in the emergency department at CHU Sainte-Justine.
 She participates in other pain management committees, including the DrépaNoPain group for patients with sickle cell disease.

 Her co-authors are Drs.
 Samina Ali, Sylvie Le May and Jocelyn Gravel.
 The project was realized in collaboration with Pediatric Emergency Research Canada (PERC).

 About Dr. Noni MacDonald

-Dr. Noni MacDonald has had a distinguished career in paediatric medicine and is a tireless advocate for the health and well-being of children and youth.
+Dr. Noni MacDonald was the founding editor of Paediatrics & Child Health.
+Dr. MacDonald has had a distinguished career in paediatric medicine and is a tireless advocate for the health and well-being of children and youth.
 She has held several university and hospital appointments, published extensively, garnered generous research support over many years, and contributes her expertise to numerous federal and provincial regulatory bodies.
-Dr. MacDonald is the founding editor of Paediatrics & Child Health and remains its editor-in-chief.
-She is firmly committed to the journal’s mission to advocate for the health of all children and youth in Canada and to bring the best research and information to their health care providers.

 Submit your nominations using the Submit Nomination button.